It sounds truly awful because as Rav Schwartz notes, these three were "only" one-third of previous generations.

 Also, speaking of Sodom justice...

-When we were 16, a friend of mine went to court in order to be transferred into the custody of her divorced father, who'd been banished from her life.
+When we were 16, a friend of mine went to court in order to be transferred into the custody of her divorced father, who'd been banished from her life due to false accusations.

-After enduring years of physical abuse by her mother and 2 years of abuse by her stepfather (who was an elder in their Mormon church & told her that he would no longer abuse her because at age 14, she was now "too old for him"), my friend decided to utilize the law that allows 16-year-old children of divorce to decide with which parent they want to live.
+After enduring years of physical abuse by her mother and 2 years of pervy abuse by her stepfather (who was an elder in their Mormon church & told her at age 14 he would no longer abuse her because she was now "too old for him"), my friend decided to utilize the law that allows 16-year-old children to decide with which parent they want to live.

 The judge deciding the case fulfilled the great feminist ideal: She was female.